akshatbhargava123/intermine-data-visualizations/README.md

 <p class="viz-heading">⛳️ Visualization 2: <b>3D Protein Visualizer</b></p>

 - _3D Protein Visualizer_ helps visualize protein structures in different types of viewer in 3D.
-Users can select the PDB (Protein Data Bank) id they want to visualize and the visualizer fetches them from the RCSB data source.
+Users can select the PDB (Protein Data Bank) id they want to visualize and the visualizer fetches them from the RCSB data source and renders the 3D structure of the protein.
+This tool supports both `Gene` and `Protein` pages in BlueGenes.

 Code Repository: https://github.com/intermine/bluegenes-protein-visualizer (checkout my commits [here](https://github.com/intermine/bluegenes-protein-visualizer/commits?author=akshatbhargava123))